News

 Keynote Address

-Our keynote address was delivered by Professor Kathleen Lynch, UCD and was titled Beyond Human Capitalist Education and Research: Epistemic and Affective Considerations.
-A sincere word of thanks to Kathleen for her wonderful address.
+Professor Kathleen Lynch, UCD delivered the keynote address - Beyond Human Capitalist Education and Research: Epistemic and Affective Considerations.

-The symposium ended with closing remarks from Director of Collective Social Futures, Professor Maggie O’Neill.
+The symposium ended with closing remarks from the Director of Collective Social Futures, Professor Maggie O’Neill.

 Dementia Lifeworlds Project Symposium

-On Wednesday 26, the Dementia Lifeworlds Project Symposium - “Conversations towards Death: Making an Advance Care Directive as a Rite of Passage for End of Life Transition” took place in the CACSSS Seminar Room.
+On Wednesday 26, the Dementia Lifeworlds Project Symposium - “Conversations towards Death: Making an Advance Care Directive as a Rite of Passage for End of Life Transition” took place.
 The event was organised by Professor Kieran Keohane, Department of Sociology and Criminology.

-This well attended and well received event featured speakers: Mary Donnelly (Law, UCC); Shaun O’Keefe (National Consent Advisory Group); Caroline Dalton (Nursing, UCC); Valerie Smith (Hospice Foundation); Peter Kearney (Medicine, UCC).
+This well attended event featured speakers: Mary Donnelly (Law, UCC); Shaun O’Keefe (National Consent Advisory Group); Caroline Dalton (Nursing, UCC); Valerie Smith (Hospice Foundation); Peter Kearney (Medicine, UCC).
 Chair & discussant: Joanna Latimer (York; Visiting Professor UCC).

 For more information on Dementia Lifeworlds, visit About Dementia Lifeworlds